Hotmoka/hotmoka/README.txt

-In order to run the comparison of ERC20 contracxts with snapshots, you should compile and run that specific test, by using Maven:
+In order to run the comparison of ERC20 contracts with snapshots, you should compile and run that specific test, by using Maven:

 mvn clean install -DskipTests